MicrosoftDocs/microsoft-salescopilot-docs/articles/collaborate-teams-newly-created-existing-team.md

 :::image type="content" source="media/oppty-summary-deal-room-non-ai.png" alt-text="Screenshot of an opportunity summary in a deal room channel when copilot AI features are turned off.":::

-If your administrator has turned off the Copilot for Sales app in Teams, the opportunity summary isn't available at all.
+If your administrator has turned off the Sales app in Teams, the opportunity summary isn't available at all.

 ### Related information